averyhiebert/vim-roguelike-challenge/docs/vim_user_tutorial.md

 ## Using items/macros

 Type `@r` to use/consume the item in register `r`.
 This is analogous to macros.
 Unfortunately, I didn't have time to implement macros

+## "Observing"

+Use `o` to "observe" the contents of a tile.
+Pressing `o` will enter "observe" mode.
+Move the cursor to the tile of interest, and press `o` again (or enter).

 ## Searching